MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-set-up.md

 To enable Soft Delete on your key vaults, complete these steps:

-1. Log in to your Azure subscription with Windows Powershell.
-For instructions, see [Log in with Azure PowerShell](https://docs.microsoft.com/powershell/azure/authenticate-azureps).
+1. Sign in to your Azure subscription with Windows Powershell.
+For instructions, see [Sign in with Azure PowerShell](https://docs.microsoft.com/powershell/azure/authenticate-azureps).

 2. Run the [Get-AzKeyVault](https://docs.microsoft.com/powershell/module/az.keyvault/get-azkeyvault) cmdlet.
 In this example, *vault name* is the name of the key vault for which you are enabling soft delete: